router-resources/CrossChainNFTAssignment/README.md

 Log in to your preferred Solidity development platform, such as Remix or Truffle, etc. For this tutorial, we will be using Remix IDE.

 Create a new workspace by selecting the "New Workspace" option.
-You may need to specify a name for the workspace and choose a template to use.
-For example, you could select the "Solidity" template or let it be "Default" template ,etc
+You may need to specify a name for the workspace or let it be "Default" workspace .

 ![image](https://user-images.githubusercontent.com/124175970/228418777-5ecf5f9e-f3ff-4ae5-ad61-742b9aff3b12.png)